Free Auto Insurance Comparison

 As you can see, you may have coverage, but the coverage can run out pretty quickly in a fatal accident.
 States often have guidelines set, but its best to get the best (and most affordable) coverage to make sure if you or a family member are in an accident that you aren’t left with staggering hospital bills.
-North Carolina’s minimum coverage may not be enough to cut it.
+State minimums for car insurance in North Carolina may not be enough to cut it.

 We will cover some endorsements as you read on.
-Endorsements that could save your wallet and your sanity as you navigate through the claims and coverage process of car insurance.
+Endorsements that could save your wallet and your sanity as you navigate through the claims and coverage process of auto insurance.

 Forms of Financial Responsibility

 The Vehicle Financial Responsibility Act of 1957 requires all car registration applicants to have an in-force insurance policy and it must stay in-force throughout the period of registration.
 If one’s insurance is to cancel or to lapse, the insurance company must report this status change to DMV.